These guides are AI-generated educational summaries — not legal or medical advice.

 Not bringing prior medical records and diagnostic studies to the exam

-Why: The examiner reviews prior evidence including service treatment records, private records, imaging, and nerve conduction studies.
+The examiner reviews prior evidence including service treatment records, private records, imaging, and nerve conduction studies.
 Gaps in the record can result in the examiner having insufficient basis to document organic changes.

-Do this instead: Bring copies of: any MRI or CT of the brain/skull base showing CN IX pathology, EMG or nerve conduction studies, prior neurology notes documenting your diagnosis, any records showing gag reflex findings, and records of dysphagia evaluations or modified diet orders.
+Instead: Bring copies of: any MRI or CT of the brain/skull base showing CN IX pathology, EMG or nerve conduction studies, prior neurology notes documenting your diagnosis, any records showing gag reflex findings, and records of dysphagia evaluations or modified diet orders.
 The DBQ requires documentation of imaging and other test results.

 Impact: Affects all rating levels - insufficient evidence harms the overall claim